ACID Properties in SQL Server ensure Data Integrity during a transaction. The ACID is an acronym for Atomicity, Consistency, Isolation, Durability.

-- Atomicity: It means, either all the operations (insert, update, delete) inside a transaction are takes place or none.
-Or you can simply say, all the statements (insert, update, delete) inside a transaction is either successfully completed or they were rolled back.
+- Atomicity: The atomicity property.
+It means either all the operations (insert, update, delete) inside a transaction take place or none.
+Or you can say, all the statements (insert, update, delete) inside a transaction are either completed or rolled back.

-- Consistency: This property ensures the database consistency.
-It means, whatever happens in the middle of the transaction, this property will never leave your database in half-completed state.
+- Consistency: This ensures database consistency.
+It means that whatever happens in the middle of the transaction, this will never leave your database in a half-completed state.

-- If there is any error in a transaction then all the changes that are already made will be rolled back automatically.
-It means, database will be restored to its state that it had before the transaction started.
+- If there is an error in a transaction, then all the changes that have already been made will be rolled back automatically.
+It means the database will restore to its state before the transaction starts.

-- If there is a system failure in the middle of the transaction then also, all the changes that are already made will automatically rolled back.
+- If there is a system failure in the middle of the transaction, all the changes already made will automatically roll back.

-- Isolation: Every transaction is individual, and One transaction can’t access the result of other transaction until the transaction is completed.
-Or, you can’t perform same operation using multiple transaction at the same time.
-We will explain this property in a separate article.
+- Isolation: Every transaction is individual, and One transaction can’t access the result of other transactions until the transaction completes.
+Or, you can’t perform the same operation using multiple transactions at the same time.
+We will explain this in a separate article.

-- Durability: Once the transaction is successfully completed, then the changes it has made to the database will be permanent.
-Even if there is a system failure, or any abnormal changes also, it will safeguard the committed data.
+- Durability: Once the transaction is completed, then the changes it has made to the database will be permanent.
+Even if there is a system failure or any abnormal changes also, this property will safeguard the committed data.

 ACID Properties in SQL Server Example

-We are going to use Dim products and Sales table to explain the ACID properties.
-Below screenshot will show you the data inside DimProduct table
+We are going to use Dim products and Sales table to explain the Sql Server ACID properties.
+The below screenshot will show you the data inside DimProduct table

 and the data inside a sales table is:

-Whenever the Sales happens then we have to update the Stock Level based on the order Quantity.
-For example, if A orders 10 products (product key = 216) then update stock level to 4990 and insert new record in sales table.
+For this demonstration, Whenever Sales happen, then we have to update the Stock Level based on the order Quantity.
+For example, if A orders ten products (product key = 216), then update the stock level to 4990 and insert a new record in the sales table.

 USE [SQLTEST] GO BEGIN TRANSACTION UPDATE [DimProduct] SET [StockLevel] = 4700 WHERE [ProductKey] = 213 INSERT INTO [Sales] ([ProductKey], [OrderQuantity], [UnitPrice], [SalesAmount]) VALUES (213, 300, 48.0673, 48.0673 * 300) COMMIT TRANSACTION

-This time we will use insert wrong information in Sales table to deliberately fail the insertion.
+This time we will insert the wrong information in the Sales table to fail the insertion deliberately.

 USE [SQLTEST] GO BEGIN TRANSACTION UPDATE [DimProduct] SET [StockLevel] = 4700 WHERE [ProductKey] = 213 INSERT INTO [Sales] ([ProductKey], [OrderQuantity], [UnitPrice], [SalesAmount]) VALUES (213, 300, 48.0673, 'Hey!
 This is Wrong') COMMIT TRANSACTION

-Let me show you the records in Dim Product, and Sales tables after that transaction.
-As you can see from the above screenshot, committed row (Update Statement) had rolled back.
+Let me show you the records in Dim Product and Sales tables after that transaction.
+As you can see from the above screenshot, a committed row (Update Statement) had rolled back.

-Let me take the above example to explain this property.
-Say, transaction has updated the stock with new data, and suddenly there is a system failure (right before the insertion into sales or in the middle).
-In this situation system will rollback the updates Otherwise, you can’t trace out the stock information.
+Let me take the above example to explain this SQL ACID property.
+Say the transaction has updated the stock with new data, and suddenly there is a system failure (right before the insertion into sales or in the middle).
+In this situation, the system will roll back the updates.
+Otherwise, you can’t trace the stock information.

-One transaction can’t access the result of other transaction until the transaction is completed.
-For this, SQL Server use Locks to lock the table.
+One transaction can’t access the result of other transactions until the transaction completes.
+For this Acid Property in SQL Server, it uses Locks to lock the table.
 As you can see, we are using two separate instances :

-- First Instance: we started the transaction, and updating the record but we haven’t committed or rolled back the transaction.
+- First Instance: we started the transaction and updated the record, but we haven’t committed or rolled back the transaction.

-- Second Instance: Using the Select statement to select the records present in the Dim Product table.
+- Second Instance: Use the Select statement to select the records present in the Dim Product table.

-As you can see form the below screenshot, select statement is not returning any information.
-Because, we can’t access one transaction result with completing the transaction.
+As you can see from the below screenshot, the select statement is not returning any information.
+Because we can’t access one transaction result without completing the transaction.

 Let me execute the Rollback transaction.
-This will immediately show the result of the Select statement because lock is released from the Dim Prodcut table.
+It will immediately show the result of the Select statement because the lock released from the Dim Product table.